scythe-327/HPCC_GNN/README.md

 - contains our intial approach to extract the data using tensorflow library

 ### 01_GNN_Project_Backup.ipynb
--contains more of a remodfied way to extract data using numpy library
+- contains more of a remodfied way to extract data using numpy library
 - a fuction call automatically strips the data

 ### 02_GNN_Project_Backup.ipynb